 Program overview

-The Bachelor of Arts and Science - French & Computer Science program is structured to provide a well-rounded education over a period of four years.
+The Bachelor of Arts and Science in French & Computer Science is structured to provide a comprehensive education over a four-year period.
 The program includes:

 • Core courses in both French and Computer Science

-• Experiential learning opportunities, including co-operative education and international exchanges
+• Experiential learning opportunities such as co-operative education and international exchanges

-• Possibility of completing an honours thesis in the final year for high-achieving students
+• Possibility to complete an honours thesis in the final year for eligible students

 Featured Experiences